swpowell/raintype_python_polar/README.md

 The installation will create a build directory and copy the code to somewhere beneath your ~/.local directory.

 There is a test file and in subdirectory "example" that you can use to ensure the installation went smoothly.
-Just go to the directory uw_raintype_polar and running
+Just go to the directory uw_raintype_polar and run

 >> python -W ignore runraintype.py